Country of Origin: Cuba

 Dogs with ears that flop over are more prone to ear infections than ears that stand up straight because they are more prone to trapping dirt, debris, and moisture.
 By checking your dog’s ears regularly and cleaning them carefully as needed, you can help reduce the chance of ear infections and make your dog more comfortable too.

 Good dental care for your dog is also important.
-Dental disease is one of the most common health issues in dogs and it is also the most preventable.
+Dental disease is one of the most common health issues in dogs and it can also be one of the most preventable.
 Small dogs are more prone to developing dental disease, so it is especially important to take care of your Havanese’s teeth.
-Brushing your dog’s teeth daily is recommended and can be supplemented with dental chews, specific diets, or enzyme toothpaste.
+Brushing your dog’s teeth daily in addition to cleanings at the vet when needed is recommended and can be supplemented with dental chews, specific diets, and more.

-A fully-grown Havanese will usually stand 8.5 to 11.5 inches tall at the shoulder and weigh between 7 and 15 pounds.
+A fully-grown Havanese will usually stand 8.5-11.5 inches tall at the shoulder and weigh 7-13 pounds.
+This makes the Havanese one of the smallest dog breeds.

-This dog breed will generally live 14-16 years.
+Havanese will generally live 14-16 years on average.

-The Havanese is the only dog breed that is native to Cuba.
-Also, Charles Dickens, Queen Victoria, and Ernest Hemingway both owned a Havanese.
+One of the facts about the Havanese is that they are the only dog breed native to Cuba.
+Also, Charles Dickens, Queen Victoria, and Ernest Hemingway all owned a Havanese.